pslucas0212/dotNet7ForOpenShift/README.md

 ```

-If you forgot the URL to our sample application, use the oc status command to get the URL
+If you forgot the URL to our sample application, use the oc status command to get the application URL.
 ```
 oc status
 In project my-first-app on server https://api.crc.testing:6443